Know your target customer and build for them.

 How to Identify Customer Needs?

-Each brand has their own context.
+Each brand has its own context.
 We cannot generalize.

 Yet, generally speaking, you want to keep a close connection with your target customers?